Ryoka9/script-roblox-tp-to-cord/README.md

     local function ToggleAutoTP()
         AutoTPEnabled = not AutoTPEnabled
-        AutoTPButton.Text = AutoTPEnabled and "Disable Auto TP" or "Enable Auto TP" AutoTPButton.BackgroundColor3 = AutoTPEnabled and Color3.fromRGB(255, 50, 50) or Color3.fromRGB(50, 255, 50)
+        AutoTPButton.Text = AutoTPEnabled and "Disable Auto TP" or "Enable Auto TP" if AutoTPEnabled then

-        if AutoTPEnabled then
             AutoTPCoroutine = coroutine.create(function()
                 while AutoTPEnabled do